AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 This transaction will fail if:

   * The Market's event end time has not passed.
+  * The Intial Report has already been submitted.
   * The caller of the function is not the [Designated Reporter](#designated-reporter) and the [Designated Reporting Phase](#designated-reporting-phase) has not ended.
   * `p._payoutNumerators` is not specified correctly.
 (For information on what the Payout Set should look like, refer to the [Payout Set glossary entry](#payout-set).)